-1.4 SETBACKS
+1.2 SETBACKS

-Setbacks influence the size and shape of buildings and ensure that their bulk and appearance in the streetscape and relationship to adjoining properties is appropriate to the locality.
+Setbacks influence the size and shape of lower density residential accommodation and it is critical their bulk and appearance in the streetscape and relationship to adjoining properties is appropriate to the locality.

-Uniformity in setbacks provides rhythm and character to residential streets, retains views and glimpses of local and distant landmarks and provides access to the rear of properties.
+Setbacks provide rhythm and character to residential streets, retains views and glimpses of local and distant landmarks and provides access to the rear of properties.